soverby-github/GitClass2017/readme.md

 4/24/2017
-This was the first line of the code.
+This is the new first line of the code, as of 8:07pm.